Supporting you, every step of the way

 • Superannuation

-If your loved one has an Essential Super1 account, contact Colonial First State on 13 40 74 Mon – Fri, 8:30am – 6pm (Sydney / Melbourne time)
+If your loved one has an Essential Super account provided by Colonial First State 1, please contact Colonial First State on 13 40 74 Mon – Fri, 8:30am – 6pm (Sydney / Melbourne time).

 • Life Insurance